 When using MLI, supported at discrete positions at the distance of not more than 100 mm, the following shall be provided:

-between structural components and MLI hardware a minimum clearance of 20 mm (in outofplane direction to the MLI),
+between any mechanisms parts and MLI hardware a minimum clearance of 20 mm in outofplane direction to the MLI,

-between MLI protected moving parts and other MLI hardware a minimum clearance of 35 mm (in outofplane direction to the MLI).
+between MLI protected moving parts and other MLI hardware a minimum clearance of 35 mm in outofplane direction to the MLI.

 Clearance is relative to moving parts of mechanisms or on spacecraft structure close to its moving paths.